TarunTeja123/gemini-streamlit-chatbot/README.md

 # 🌟 Gemini AI Chatbot (Streamlit)

 A powerful, interactive AI chatbot powered by Google's **Gemini 2.5 Flash** model, built using Streamlit.
-This version features a native chat interface and robust error handling.
+This version features a native chat interface and is capable of processing text and images in the same conversation.

 ---------------------------
 🔧 Requirements